-The Amish community in Lawrence County, Pennsylvania, is made up of thirteen Amish schools and fourteen church districts.
-Each district has an average of 75 adult members, plus children.
-Most of the Amish in Lawrence County are agricultural or dairy farmers and can often be seen plowing their fields with horses or tending the cattle.
-Amish buggies are commonly seen on area roads, and shops in Volant and New Wilmington, as well as roadside stands, sell Amish goods.
+The Amish community in Lawrence County is made up of 13 Amish schools and 14 church districts, and each district has an average of 75 adult members plus their children.
+Most of the Amish people in Lawrence County are agricultural or dairy farmers and can often be seen plowing their fields with horses or tending the cattle.

-New Wilmington was established in 1797-98 and became a borough in 1873.
-The Amish settled the area around 1847.
-The Tavern Inn, located in the heart of the village, was once part of the Underground Railroad during the Civil War.
-Wilmington is also home to Westminster College.
+The Tavern Inn, located in the heart of the village, was once part of the Underground Railroad during the Civil War, and Wilmington is currently home to Westminster College.
 Local Amish sights include the Amish Auction House, Schoolhouse, and Graveyard.

-The village of Volant was originally a small gristmill town, incorporated in 1893.
+The village of Volant was originally a small gristmill town that was incorporated in 1893.
 Located adjacent to New Wilmington, midway between Erie and Pittsburgh, Volant almost became a ghost town in the late 1970s due to the mill's closing but was revived and restored in the early 1980s by several businessmen.

 Today, the main street in Volant is a place where Amish buggies co-mingle with automobiles.
 The gristmill is now a country, antique, and specialty shop, but plans have been announced to restore the historic Volant mill to working condition.